-Identify, analyze, control & reduce risks, ensure compliance, minimize the effects of unforeseen events and obstacles
+Identify, analyze, assess and mitigate risks, ensure regulatory compliance, minimize the effects of unwanted contingencies and obstacles

-- Reduce risks that may prevent you from carrying out operations effectively or in accordance with current regulations
+- Reduce risks that may prevent you from carrying out operations and projects effectively

-- Manage organizational risks, regulatory compliance and project risks in the same solution
+- Manage organizational & ESG risks, regulatory compliance and project risks in the same solution

-- Visualize risks in matrices and governance models adapted to your needs
+- Visualize risks in a matrix and in governance models adapted to your needs

-- Assess and evaluate risks and follow up development over time
+- Assess and evaluate risks and material topics, and monitor development over time

-- Allocate responsibilities and create action plans to minimize the negative consequences of risks
+- Allocate responsibilities and create action plans to prevent or mitigate the negative consequences of risks

-- Familiarize yourself with the outside world and the decisions that can affect your organization
+- Familiarize yourself with the outside world and future decisions that could affect your organization

-- Simplify collaboration and communication both internally and across functional boundaries
+- Simplify collaboration and communication across the organization

 Don’t be unprepared, prevent difficulties with Cleerit!

-More about risk management, regulatory compliance and internal governance & control
+More about risks, compliance and internal governance & control

-Why is good risk management important for my organization?
+Why is effective risk management important for my organization?

-A risk is something that can cause damage, an unwanted situation or other negative impact if it is not taken care of before it occurs.
-In other words, good risk management makes it easier to achieve your goals and keep costs down.
+In other words, effective risk management makes it easier to achieve your goals and keep costs down.

-Effective risk management thus secures both operations and quality improvement work, and has a positive impact on the organization’s goodwill and environmental profile.
-In collaboration with other actors, risk management also creates preventive measures that are needed to achieve and maintain a safe society.
+Effective risk management thus secures both operations and continuous quality improvement, as well as having a positive impact on the organization’s goodwill and environmental profile.
+In collaboration with other actors, risk management also lays the foundation for preventive measures that are needed to achieve and maintain a safe society.

-The purpose of a risk analysis is to identify and evaluate risks, understand the causes of these and develop measures that eliminate or reduce the risks, or mitigate the consequences of adverse events.
+The purpose of a risk analysis is to identify, analyze and assess risks, understand the underlying causes and implement controls and measures to eliminate or reduce the risks, or mitigate the consequences of adverse events should they occur.

 - Examine – Start by gathering information and identifying potential risks.

-- Risk assess – Evaluate the identified risks based on how serious they are and decide how you want to handle them.
+- Assess – Evaluate the identified risks based on how likely and serious they are and decide how you want to handle them.

 - Control – Ensure that measures have been taken and evaluate whether these have had the desired effect.

-Identify risks and evaluate them based on how serious they are
+Identify risks and assess them based on how serious they are

-Identification of risks (or damage events) is one of the most important steps in carrying out a risk analysis, as the content of the analysis is then defined.
-Risks that are not identified are also not analyzed, which in turn leads to them being undervalued and the need for safety-enhancing measures being underestimated.
-Important safety precautions can even be completely overlooked.
+Identification of risks, contingencies or adverse events is one of the most important steps in carrying out a risk analysis, as the content of the analysis is then defined.
+Risks that are not identified are also not analyzed, which in turn leads them to be undervalued and the need for contingency planning to be underestimated or, in the worst case, completely overlooked.

 - What would these events mean for our organization and operations?